 These disconnects occur daily in all types of companies.
 No industry is exempt.
 It occurs when one department in a company has the responsibility to deliver critical information to another department within the company and the format for the delivery of the information is not specified.
 It occurs when one associate within a company has a requirement that is due by COB (close of business) and the actual time associated with COB is unclear or ambiguous.
 In some cases, these dysfunctional definitions can even be the sole reason why a company fails to deliver upon its value proposition to its external customers.

 So how do we fix this?
 We can do so by incorporating more specificity within our operational definitions.
 Generally, more verbose definitions are better than terse definitions in this case since the wordier a definition is, the more dimensions or modes it can address and the less likely the definition is to be misconstrued.
 We can also bring the cross functional departments together to iron out differences and synchronize definitions.
 When questioned about their responses, for example, the members of The White Shirt Company all had justifying rationale for the number they wrote down and each rationale provided the group with an avenue to further refine and make more specific the operational definition of a “white shirt” so that the group could ultimately achieve consensus.
 Then and only then was the White Shirt Company postured for success.

-There is a reason why Define is the first phase of the Six Sigma methodology and, by far, the most important.
+There is a reason why Define is the first phase of the Lean Six Sigma methodology and, by far, the most important.
 If the Define phase is saved until later, all of the other phases will have limited significance at best because definitions that lack precision and accuracy lead to problems that no company or industry is immune to.
 Simple exercises like The White Shirt Exercise can not only demonstrate this point, but also reveal ways that business leaders can quickly resolve seemingly complex problems.